huseyiinozel/live-operation-tracking/README.md

 ./simulate-gps.sh <Vehicle ID>
 ```

-**To get the Operation ID:**
+**To get the Vehicle ID:**
-1. On the operation detail page, look at the URL
-2. Copy the ID from the URL: `http://localhost:5001/api/vehicles`
-3. Or check the terminal where you ran `npm run seed`
+ The simplest way is to get the Vehicle ID associated with the operation you want to test directly from the database.

 **Example:**
 ```bash